 Employee since October 2013

 Ms. Tamashiro received her bachelor’s degree in Psychology from the University of California, Santa Cruz in 2013.
 It was there she realized her passion for working with individuals who have developmental disabilities.
 Her first position in pursuit of this career was as an in-home behavior therapist for children diagnosed with Autism.
 Ms. Tamashiro brought this experience and passion to the position of Therapist when she joined the H.O.P.E./Maverick team in 2013.
 She has since been promoted to the position of Senior Therapist, and more recently, to the position of Behavior Consultant.
 Additionally, she completed a BCaBA coursework sequence in 2016, through the Florida Institute of Technology, and obtained certification at the assistant level (BCaBA), demonstrating commitment to furthering her skill set within the field of applied behavior analysis.

 Lauren Rivas (nee Barker), M.S., BCBA

 Employee since March 2016

-In 2008, Ms. Barker began working as a behavior therapist for children diagnosed with Autism Spectrum Disorder.
+In 2008, Mrs. Rivas began working as a therapist for children diagnosed with Autism Spectrum Disorder.
 Since, she has provided services to children ranging in age from 2-17 years, with a variety of disabilities.
 Additionally, she has worked across multiple interventions settings, such as homes, schools, as well as clinics.
-Ms. Barker is committed to providing high quality services to her clients by using only interventions which are rooted in the science of behavior and are established evidence-based practices, as evidenced by the completion of her master’s degree in applied behavior analysis from the California State University, Northridge (CSUN), as well as her continued memberships with the California Association for Behavior Analysis (or CalABA) and her attendance and participation in yearly professional conferences.
+Mrs. Rivas is committed to providing high quality services to her clients by using only interventions which are rooted in the science of behavior and are established evidence-based practices, as evidenced by the completion of her master’s degree in applied behavior analysis from the California State University, Northridge (CSUN), as well as her continued memberships with the California Association for Behavior Analysis (or CalABA) and her attendance and participation in yearly professional conferences.

 Megan Pyles, B.A.